Marquess of Ely: Present peer

 Until 2004, children who were adopted by peers had no right to any noble or courtesy title.
 However, as a result of a Royal Warrant dated 30 April 2004, all children are now automatically entitled to the same styles and courtesy titles.
+Nonetheless, they are still excluded from succession to the marquessate and other hereditary titles.

 The heir presumptive is the present peer's brother Lord Timothy Craig Tottenham (born 1948), whose heir apparent is his elder son Scott Craig Tottenham (born 1977), whose son Charles Craig Luis Tottenham (born 2007) is next in line.